deckarep/KaraokeBerry/README.md

-# KaraokeBerry
+# KaraokeBerry 0.1

-Host a Karaoke party on the Raspberry Pi.
+Host a Karaoke party on your Raspberry Pi.

 ## What is KaraokeBerry?